Mahindra & Mahindra: Licensed production and joint ventures

-In April 2020, Mahindra and Renault ended its joint venture which operated from 2005 onwards, with Mahindra buying out Renault's stake.
+In April 2010, Mahindra and N_A_R_M_I_Z ended its joint venture which operated from 2005 onwards, with Mahindra buying out Renault's stake.
 Renault continues to license and supply key components such as engines and transmissions to Mahindra & Mahindra.

+Mahindra & Mahindra (M&M) and Ford Motor Company (Ford) first formed a joint venture to manufacture Ford cars in India, Mahindra Ford India.
+The JV manufactured its cars including the Ford Escort, at Nashik factory of Mahindra.
+In 2003, Ford increased its stake in the company to 72% and renamed it Ford India.

 In October 2019, Mahindra entered into a joint venture with Ford by establishing Ford India in which Mahindra & Mahindra acquired a controlling 51% stake.

 In January 2021, Mahindra ended its collaboration with Ford owing to global economic and business conditions caused by the pandemic.

 Operations

-Under the “Mahindra” brand name, the company produces SUVs, Multi utility vehicles, pickups, lightweight commercial vehicles, heavyweight commercial vehicles, two wheeled motorcycles and tractors.
+Under the "Mahindra" brand name, the company produces SUVs, Multi utility vehicles, pickups, lightweight commercial vehicles, heavyweight commercial vehicles and tractors.
 Mahindra maintains business relations with foreign companies like Renault SA, France.
 M&M has a global presence and its products are exported to several countries.
 Its automotive global subsidiaries include: